 By attaching a medical-grade sensor on one leg and a smart phone on the other, information of a person’s movement is collected and streamed to the cloud.
 The information is then compressed and translated to a unique pattern that shows the quality of the movement by comparing it with a “normal walking” template.
 The rehabilitation process can be continuously monitored via the system to see the progress in reaching better walking behaviour.
 The walking information can be collected in a home environment, by the patients themselves.
 This continuous collection of information in a real-life setting is unique and can hopefully help patients, physio therapists and doctors with a better and more informed rehabilitation process.

-Watch a film about the digital tool:
+Watch the film about the digital tool at the top of this article.

 MAREA stands for Movement Analysis in Real-world Environments using Accelerometers.
 Siddhartha Khandelwal and his research colleagues have collected data and made the database publicly available for everyone.
 The gait and movements of 20 subjects – healthy adults (men and women) – have been recorded: